Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments:

-            stringr function was used in chunk 4 missing data and chunk 5 outliers

 12. Use `forcats` functions to work with factor variables

     1. Uses ate least 2 unique `forcats` functions or one function in 2 unique contexts (with different purposes)